kevinpelgrims/llm-scripts/README.md

 The script can currently use models served locally by [Ollama](https://github.com/ollama/ollama) and defaults to `llava`.
 This will only work with a multimodal model and not just any LLM.

+## Blog post summary generator

+The [blog post summary generation script](./src/blogPostSummary.js) uses an LLM to summarize a blog post into a short paragraph.

+The script can currently use models served locally by [Ollama](https://github.com/ollama/ollama) and defaults to `llava`.

+Lots of work is needed (e.g. filtering out Front Matter before passing the text to the model) to make this production-ready.